Mari Jungstedt Näher Als Du Denkst

 All evidence points to one of Fanny'south coworkers at the stable, an American who has left the land for a brusque holiday.
 Every bit Knutas and his team look for his render to brand the abort, the inspector takes a well-deserved weekend off with an old friend, and at the lonely cottage in the forest, the pieces finally fit together.
 But this time, Knutas has gotten also close. . . .

-The women in my volume social club absolutely love Scandinavian fiction, and this was given to me by one of those women.
+Until the concluding page, when I realised that this book was the second of a series, I did non realise that there The women in my volume social club absolutely love Scandinavian fiction, and this was given to me by one of those women.
 I've besides really enjoyed Scandinavian novels in the past but oftentimes shy away from law-breaking novels in general for fear that they become over repetitive.
 Having said that, I normally actually enjoy them when I'one thousand encouraged to finally option them dorsum off my shelf and this was no different.

 Until the last page, when I realised that this volume was the second of a series, I did non realise that there'due south an "Anders Knutas, #1" story, and information technology didn't affair that I hadn't read it.
 I lost rails with some of the characters and perhaps this would have been less likely if I'd read the first story, but others were well defined and the story as a whole held its ain.
 Information technology had a slow get-go, simply I quickly wanted to sit down and read a hundred pages at a time with its twists and turns.